Our specialists are here to listen and help for free, no strings attached.

 As personal injury attorneys experienced in dealing with the highly sensitive and personal issues associated with sexual trauma, we understand the reluctance to come forward.
 At a time when a survivor of a sexual violent attack feels the most violated, privacy becomes more than a basic need.

 It becomes a lifeline to normalcy.
-But if someone sexually assaulted or abused you or your child—whether a priest, coach, other trusted figure, or a stranger—please call Boohoff Law.
+But if someone sexually assaulted or abused you or your child—whether a priest, coach, other trusted figure, or a stranger—please call Boohoff Law for a free consultation at (877) 999-9999.

-You have a limited time in which to take action unless you experienced sexual abuse as a child, but if you’re ready to talk, we want to hear your story and see if we can help you.
+In the state of Washington, you have a limited time in which to take action unless you experienced sexual abuse as a child, where there is no statute of limitations, but if you’re ready to talk, we want to hear your story and see if we can help you.

 According to the Centers for Disease Control and Prevention (CDC), “More than one in three women and nearly one in four men have experienced sexual violence involving physical contact at some point in their lives.
 Nearly one in five women and one in 38 men have experienced completed or attempted rape in their lifetimes.”

-Out of every 1,000 sexual assaults, only five lead to criminal convictions; the majority will not serve time.
+Out of every 1,000 sexual assaults, only 25 lead to criminal prosecution; the majority will not serve time.
 Our criminal justice system makes no provisions for perpetrators (or responsible third parties) to face financial liability to survivors, but our civil courts do.

 We remember Eli Sanders’s Pulitizer prize-winning narrative “The Bravest Woman in Seattle” (read the full text here), detailing a 2009 sexual assault crime in Seattle’s South Park neighborhood.